-The Sexual Health and Rapid Access Service provides testing, treatment, education and support for women and their partners in relation to sexually transmitted infections and blood borne viruses.
+The Sexual Health and Rapid Access Service provides testing, treatment, information and support for women and their partners in relation to sexually transmitted infections and blood borne viruses.
 This is a statewide service (Victoria) and rapid access is facilitated for women who meet specific psychosocial criteria.

 Services available